josephplaugher/josephplaugher/README.md

 [Lift API](https://github.com/josephplaugher/liftapi)

 ### Work completed while with my previous employer
+#### I build internal tooling for my current employeer, so I can't show you.
+However, here is some public-facing work from my previous company.
 #### Carbon Calculator
 This is a carbon emission calculator designed to estimate the reduction in carbon emission by switching from trucking to CPKS's railroad system for your logistics needs.
 I was a major contributor to this application.
 I built the majority of the front-end and a significant portion of the back-end.<br/>